napari/docs/docs/naps/9-multiple-canvases.md

 > Also - the various `_<Layer>SliceResponse` classes introduced by async slicing may already fill much of this role.
 Another option to consider here is to codify a protocol ([`typing.Protocol`](https://docs.python.org/3/library/typing.html#typing.Protocol)) for these classes.
 Even this protocol may not be necessary - early prototypes use these classes as-is with minimal modifications.
 > [name=Ashley A]

+(nap_9_design_and_architecture)

 ### UI Design and Architecture
 Specific UI design and architecture remains to be determined.
-This will be explored as part of step 4 in the [Implementation Plan](#Implementation).
+This will be explored as part of step 4 in the [Implementation Plan](nap_9_implementation).
 UI design needs additional refinement and exploration, and this is expected to continue after basic/core implementation propsed in this NAP is complete.
 UI changes may also be described in a separate NAP along with a discussion of convenience functions and affordances for common operations.
 Some placeholder or experimental code will be used in the meantime as a prototype implementation.

 Some open questions here are (for example):
 * Should each canvas also have visible dims sliders, or can we keep one set of dims sliders that changes based on the active (selected) canvas?